 Men’s vs. women’s luxury watches

-Currently it’s only men’s luxury watches that have real investment value.
+Historically, men’s luxury watches have real investment value.
+This is largely still the case.

-Men’s watches by prestigious brands like Rolex, Audemars Piguet and Patek Philippe are proven investment assets that tend to gain value over time.
+Men’s watches by prestigious brands like Rolex, Audemars Piguet and Patek Philippe are proven investment assets that gain value over time.

-By contrast, ladies’ watches tend to be viewed as fashion accessories rather than investments.
-They depreciate significantly in value once purchased, notwithstanding make or model.
+By contrast, ladies’ watches have been viewed as fashion accessories rather than investments.
+They usually depreciate significantly once purchased, notwithstanding make or model.

 Some of the highest-priced watches sold in South Africa